 Your score is used by lenders to help decide whether they can loan you money.

-When you apply for an Argos Card, we use your credit score to help us decide whether to offer you credit and how much your credit limit will be.
+When you apply for any of our Argos credit options, we use your credit score to help us decide whether to offer you credit and how much your credit limit will be.

 How do I improve my credit score?

 The good news is, your credit score isn't a fixed number and can be improved.
 We've compiled these tips on how to improve your score using info from The Money Advice Service:

 This is a great way to prove to lenders that you’re capable of managing your finances.

 Try and reduce any outstanding debts before applying for more credit.
 Borrowing less than 30% of your limit shows lenders you can manage your credit.

 Register on the electoral roll